Battle of Elsenborn Ridge: Initial Allied positions

 Vehicles of the 99th Division moving through Wirtzfeld en route to Elsenborn.

 Monschau, on the northernmost sector of the German attack, was an essential objective of their offensive; a key road led northwest 27 km to Eupen where V Corps headquarters was located.
 That same road continued 12 km further to Liège where General Courtney Hodges maintained First Army Headquarters.
 This included several large supply depots in the Namur-Liège areas.
 On 16 December, the only combat unit guarding the highway to Eupen was 38th Cavalry Reconnaissance Squadron.

 Except for their positions around Höfen, 99th Division and its three regiments, 393rd, 394th and 395th, were positioned within towns and villages to the east and south of Elsenborn Ridge and in the thick coniferous forest around them.
 The division had not yet fired its weapons in combat.
 There were insufficient troops to man defensive positions along the entire front, and the Americans could only maintain a series of strong points.
 Each regiment was responsible for protecting approximately 11 km of front, roughly equivalent to one front-line infantry man every 90 m.
-There were undefended gaps in many places along the line which could only be patrolled.
+There were undefended gaps in many places along the line that could only be patrolled.
 There were no units in reserve.
 Lt.
 Col. McClernand Butler, commanding officer of the 395th, later wrote:

 That is three to four times wider than recommended by Army textbooks.
 I never dreamed that we would have a defensive position of this size without any backup or help from our division or regiment.
 When I got to Höfen, I found the area too big to cover in one afternoon.
 So I stayed in the village overnight.

 A camouflaged pillbox in the forest served as a regimental command post.